Fallen-Breath/PCRC/readme.md

 ~~SARC doesn't work in 1.13+ version so I made this crap~~

-An Minecraft client that can record a replay file (*.mcpr) which can be recognized by [Replay Mod](https://www.replaymod.com/)
+A Minecraft client that can record a replay file (*.mcpr) which can be recognized by [Replay Mod](https://www.replaymod.com/)

 Great thanks to [SARC](https://github.com/Robitobi01/SARC) for the replay logic stuffs and [pyCraft](https://github.com/ammaraskar/pyCraft) for the minecraft client stuffs